Quality Assurance for Agency Social Media Managers

 Content Quality Benchmarks

-Compare draft content against top performers in the client's niche with objective scoring on hook strength, pacing, production quality, and format fit.
-Instead of "I think the hook is weak," you get "this hook type underperforms curiosity-gap hooks by 2x in the fitness niche" — actionable, objective feedback that improves the content without subjective debate.
+Compare draft content against strong reference examples in the client's niche with scoring on hook strength, pacing, production quality, and format fit.
+Instead of "I think the hook is weak," the review can point to a clearer reference pattern and explain what the draft should change.

 Production Standards Library